ebialobrzeski/cup_waypoint_editor/README.md

 #### Automatic Features
 - **Auto-Sort**: Waypoints automatically sorted alphabetically by name
 - **Auto-Refresh**: List updates after save operations
-- **Auto-Fetch Elevation**: If elevation is empty, it's fetched from API when coordinates change
+- **Auto-Fetch Elevation**: 🌍 **IMPORTANT** - If elevation is empty or coordinates change, elevation is automatically fetched from Open-Elevation API when you save.
+No manual lookup needed!
 - **Selection Tracking**: Your selected waypoint stays highlighted after edits

 ### File Operations